arachne-framework/architecture/adr-002-configuration.md

    different developers, should be usable and swappable in the same application with a minimum of effort.

-2. Arachne applications need to be *transparant* and *introspectable*.
+2. Arachne applications need to be *transparent* and *introspectable*.
 It should always be as clear as possible what is going on at any given moment, and why the application is behaving in the way it does.